Diamond Necklace (film): Casting

 It was widely reported that Amala Paul had agreed to play a female lead in the film, but she was later replaced by Gauthami Nair.

 Filming

-The movie was filming in Dubai in February and March 2012.
+The movie was filmed in Dubai in February and March 2012.
 The film had a 55-member crew in Dubai.
 Diamond Necklace was the first Indian film to be shot inside Burj Khalifa.
 A dance sequence featuring Faasil was shot in The Dubai Mall.
-Filming also included locations such as the Armani Residences, Atlantis The Palm, and Dubai Gold Souk.
+Filming also included locations, such as the Armani Residences, Atlantis The Palm, and Dubai Gold Souk.

 Soundtrack

 The original soundtrack and background score were composed by Vidyasagar, who had collaborated with Lal Jose in his previous films.
 Rafeeq Ahammed wrote the lyrics for the songs.

 Release

 Diamond Necklace was released on 4 May 2012, alongside Grandmaster and Mallu Singh on that weekend.
 In September 2013, Press Trust of India reported that Jose is planning to remake the film in Hindi, Jose said "nothing has been finalised as of now".